Skip to main content

 Tracked terms are managed by the Archive team.
 To add, change, or remove terms:

-Whether each term should be a key phrase (search) or keyword (filter)
+• Whether each term should be a key phrase (search), a keyword (filter), or both

-Allow 24β48 hours for changes to take effect after confirmation.
+3. Allow 24–48 hours for changes to take effect after confirmation.

 Channel Tracking